-The Bilingual Child Academy is a Dual Language Spanish Immersion center which offers infant, toddler, preschool and Pre-Kinder childcare and private school program.
-We are doing business as the "Bilingual Child Academy "(BCA), Bilingual Child LLC and Bilingual Child Stone Oak LLC.
-BCA opened its first location in the summer of 2011 in Hollywood Park and their second location in 2014 in the Stone Oak neighborhood of San Antonio and its third location in the Medical Center/ Leon Valley area in 2023.
+The Bilingual Child Academy is a Dual Language Spanish Immersion center that offers childcare and private school programs for infants, toddlers, preschoolers, and Pre-Kinder students.
+We operate under the names "Bilingual Child Academy" (BCA), Bilingual Child LLC, and Bilingual Child Stone Oak LLC.
+BCA opened its first location in Hollywood Park in the summer of 2011, followed by a second location in the Stone Oak neighborhood of San Antonio in 2014, and a third location in the Medical Center/Leon Valley area in 2023.